Azure/Azure-Sentinel/Workbooks/README.md

       },

   After this PR is approved and completed, every 2 weeks the workbooks in Sentinel will be synced with the ones in github.<br/>
-  If you need the sync to happen sooner, please contact mor.shabi@microsoft.com or t-amberm@microsoft.com.

 # How to update an existing workbook